Best Carpet Cleaning Method

 Professional Carpet Cleaners

 There are many do-it-your-self cleaning machines for purchase and rent.
 It is usually advisable to use a qualified professional carpet cleaner such as those Certified by IICRC – Institute of Inspection, Cleaning and Restoration.
 Professional rug cleaning services will have the experience to advise you of the best carpet cleaning method for your carpet.
 This experience also enables them to do a much better job than you can do yourself.

 Doing it Yourself

 If you decide to rent a steam cleaning machine and do the job yourself, check on different systems before you make a selection.
 Most of the units available for rent don’t clean well enough and may end up damaging your carpet.
 Therefore, you should always consider the following:

 - A number of rental companies offer cleaning equipment that is similar to what a professional will use.
 You need equipment that has enough vacuum power to allow the carpet to dry rapidly, preferably in less than 12 hours.
-It is best to avoid rental units found in many retail, hardware and grocery stores that don’t have the power to extract the cleaning solution from the carpet fast enough.
+It is best to avoid rental units found in many retail, hardware and grocery stores.
+Many do not have the power to extract the cleaning solution from the carpet fast enough.
 Over wetting combined with slow drying can be damaging to a carpet.

 - Avoid over wetting the carpet.
 Prolonged dampness combined with traffic can cause a separation of the backing.
 When a carpet remains wet for an extended period of time, this can lead to mildew growth and bacteria in the carpet backing.